Body positive enthusiasts insist it’s impossible to tell a person’s health and fitness by their looks.

 • Estimated health does not refer to what that person is doing such as chain smoking.

-How can anyone believe that, based on looks alone, it’s impossible to say that the couple below has superior overall health and fitness compared to the couple at the top of this post?
+How can anyone believe that, based on looks alone, it’s impossible to say that the man and woman below have superior overall health and fitness compared to the couple at the top of this post?

 However, there’s a stealth disease running amok that’s notorious for randomly striking people who’ve “done everything right” with their bodies: cancer.